Milburn, Cumbria: Field names

-Village School
+Village school

-The Village School is situated at the northern end of the Green.
-According to Butterworth there has been a school in the village since at least the 18th century and the present building was constructed in 1851 replacing an earlier, thatched one which was burnt down by one of the pupils in 1850.
+The village school is situated at the northern end of the Green.
+According to Butterworth, there has been a school in the village since at least the 18th century and the present building was constructed in 1851 replacing an earlier, thatched one which was burnt down by one of the pupils in 1850.
 Originally it consisted of just one room designed to accommodate up to 55 pupils under the control of a single teacher.
 At this time children would generally stay at the school until they reached leaving age – by 1911 this was age 14.

 Pupil numbers have varied widely over the years and during the 60s and 70s reached a low-point of 12.
 At this time the County Council had a policy of closing small schools and several attempts were made to close Milburn school.
-This was vigorously opposed by the village and in recent years the school has flourished.
-In 2008 it had 37 pupils, a male head-teacher (highly unusual for a small rural school), three part-time Assistant Teachers, and three part-time Teaching Assistants.
-In 2010 accommodation consisted of two classrooms, a school office, a food-preparation area and a modern toilet-block, all integrated into a single building.
+This was opposed by the village.
+In 2008, it had 37 pupils, a male head teacher, three part-time assistant teachers, and three part-time teaching assistants.
+In 2010, accommodation consisted of two classrooms, a school office, a food-preparation area and a modern toilet-block, all integrated into a single building.

-Village Hall
+Village hall

-The Village Hall is a substantial sandstone building on the outskirts of the village to the south of the Green.
-It was erected by the Parish Council in 1912 at a cost of £300.
+The village hall is a substantial sandstone building on the outskirts of the village to the south of the Green.
+It was erected by the parish council in 1912 at a cost of £300.
 Over the years it has benefited from numerous improvements and fills a variety of social needs both for the village and for the surrounding community.
 At one stage it housed a small library and reading room.
-In its early days the Hall was always referred to as "The Institute", or simply "The Insti".
+In its early days the Hall was always referred to as "the Institute", or simply "the Insti".
 In the late 1940s children would have school dinners at the Institute.

-In 2002 a grant from the English National Lottery Community Fund permitted a major refurbishment.
-Modern heating and insulation were installed and these improvements have both reduced running costs and increased the attraction of the facilities.
-As a result, there has been a significant increase in usage.
-There are regular meetings, for example, of a Film Club, a Badminton Club, an Art Club, a Handicrafts Circle, MAGIC, the Milburn Amateur Gardening Club, and various Further Education classes.
-Other long-standing activities include a weekly Youth Group and an active WI.
-For many years the Hall has been used by the School for its annual Christmas production and is also now increasingly used for PE and the like.

-Recycling scheme

-The village has operated a recycling scheme since 2006.
-Now situated at the bottom of Fell Lane it accepts paper, bottles, cans, foil and plastics.
-A garden waste skip is also available on a regular basis.